 Welcome to the Yourcounty Army careers page, at the outset its worth pointing out that the Army's own website is a fantastic resource for anyone wanting to know more about jobs in the Army.
 Our own page here offers a slightly more impartial approach and hopefully adds some value by summerising many of the key points for job seekers with an initial interest in joining the armed forces.
-The TA resources that we point to are primarily local but if you follow the main TA link at the bottom of the page you'll be able to access the national recruitment website.
-If you have recent experience of working in the British Army or TA and their respective recruitment processes we'd welcome your comments.
+The Army Reserve resources that we point to are primarily local but if you follow the main Army Reserve link at the bottom of the page you'll be able to access the national recruitment website.
+If you have recent experience of working in the British Army or Army Reserve and their respective recruitment processes we'd welcome your comments.

 The British Army began life in 1707 when England and Scotland were merged together to form Great Britain.
 The institution has carried on more or less continuously to this day.
 The British Army can be divided into two parts the regular army of full time professional troops and the Territorial Army.

 There are a number of ways to enter the army but the first choices you will need to make are to consider if you want a career as a soldier or an officer and what regiment and trade you want to follow.
 This decided a candidate needs to thinks about a signing up in the regulars or territorials.
 There is a graduate entry path, this as well as recruiting graduates with some vocational experience it can also include schemes where undergraduates are supported for part or all of their degree course.
 You'll find more information about this and most other recruitment issues on the Army website.

 There are literally hundreds of different jobs in the armed forces, for ease of explanation we can divide them up into a limited number of categories and give a flavour of the trades each category includes.